jamesbondie/flare-vm/README.md

 If the installation failed due to an issue in the installation script (e.g., `install.ps1`), [report the bug in FLARE-VM](https://github.com/mandiant/flare-vm/issues/new?labels=%3Abug%3A+bug&template=bug.yml).
 Provide all the information requested to ensure we are able to help you.

 > **Note:** Rarely should `install.ps1` be the reason for an installation failure.
-Most likely it is a specific package or set of packages that are failing (see below).
+Most likely it is a specific package or set of packages that is failing (see below).

 ### Package Error
 Packages fail to install from time to time -- this is normal.
 The most common reasons are outlined below: